We Are Here To Help

 Residential customers have a legal right to protect their heating source during Minnesota’s cold weather season.
 Click here to learn about Minnesota’s Cold Weather Rule.

 Energy Assistance During COVID-19

 Energy Assistance has changed the criteria for households during COVID-19.
-The application deadline has been extended to July 1, 2020.
 The program has changed the criteria for income reporting, an applicant only needs to report 1 month of income vs. the previously required 3 months.
 Households who have a past due balance are allowed to qualify for Crisis funding without a disconnection notice; previously a customer had to be subject to disconnection to be issued Crisis funding.
-Additionally, if a household has received $600 in crisis funding they now may be eligible for an additional $600.
+Additionally, crisis funding benefits have been increased to up to $3,000 per household.
 If you have questions about whether or not you may qualify please reach out to Greater Minnesota Gas, or your local Energy Assistance Provider.

 Low Income Home Energy Assistance Program (LIHEAP or EAP)

 The Energy Assistance Program (EAP) helps qualified households pay for heat bills and furnace repairs.
 Some households may also qualify for additional funds to prevent a utility service disconnection.
 Some benefits include:

 - Funds are available for renters and homeowners.